SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Assigned to the fort at New Castle

-Loyalist soldier on duty December 14 and 15; Refuses to kneel; Injured Dec 14; Note: At fort since June 1774; Probably from Rye and resided in Pittsfield, NH after the war.
+Provincial soldier on duty December 14 and 15; Refuses to kneel; Injured Dec 14; Note: At fort since June 1774; Probably from Rye and resided in Pittsfield, NH after the war

 Seveay Dep.
 I, II